Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 Hiking Gear for Your Small Dog

-The following links are to hiking gear for small dogs on Amazon.
-If you aren’t hiking with a dog backpack-carrier with extra storage, you’ll want a pack that will hold your gear and your dog’s too.
+When hiking with your dog, you’ll want a pack that will hold your gear and your dog’s too.
 I like the Camelbak hydration pack.
 They can carry enough water for you and your pup.

 - Dog first aid kit and add a pair of nail clippers and a file